opensearch-project/documentation-website/_field-types/supported-field-types/knn-vector.md

 Byte vectors are supported only for the `lucene` engine.
 They are not supported for the `nmslib` and `faiss` engines.
 {: .note}

-In [k-NN benchmarking tests](https://github.com/opensearch-project/k-NN/tree/main/benchmarks/perf-tool), the use of `byte` rather than `float` vectors resulted in a significant reduction in storage and memory usage while also improving indexing throughput and reducing query latency.
+In [k-NN benchmarking tests](https://github.com/opensearch-project/k-NN/tree/main/benchmarks/perf-tool), the use of `byte` rather than `float` vectors resulted in a significant reduction in storage and memory usage as well as improved indexing throughput and reduced query latency.
 Additionally, precision on recall was not greatly affected (note that recall can depend on various factors, such as the [quantization technique](#quantization-techniques) used and data distribution).

 When using `byte` vectors, expect some loss of precision in the recall compared to using `float` vectors.
 Byte vectors are useful in large-scale applications and use cases that prioritize a reduced memory footprint in exchange for a minimal loss of recall.
 {: .important}